Characterizing Phishing Pages by JavaScript Capabilities

-Pages from kit ``2e94aff28a2c'' targeting Wells Fargo make up 24\% of the ground truth dataset.
-We evaluate the clustering on a rebalanced dataset, where we sample 104 pages (the same number of pages as the second most popular kit) instead of using all 1,073.
-This reduces our FMI score to 0.69 (V-Measure of 0.9), maintaining higher accuracy than prior work.
-We discuss the potential ways to improve this accuracy in Section~\ref{sec:limitations}.
+The kit `2e94aff28a2c' targeting Wells Fargo accounts for 26\% of the ground-truth dataset.
+We evaluate clustering on a rebalanced dataset, where we sample 104 pages (the same number as the second-most-popular kit) instead of using all 1,073.
+This reduces our FMI score to 0.73 (V-Measure of 0.91), maintaining higher accuracy than prior work.
+Manual examination of this accuracy drop reveals that, in many cases, this result stems from different paths within the same domain not being clustered together, as would be the case with multi-stage phishing pages, where different stages were submitted to our feeds.
+We discuss avenues to improve this accuracy in Section~\ref{sec:limitations}.

-\paperFinding{Browser API sets better separate phishing kits than script hashes, even when we include scripts dynamically extracted from eval statements} We use sha256 hashes of executed scripts as features in HDBSCAN to compare against our approach.
+\paperFinding{Browser API sets better separate phishing kits than script hashes, even when we include scripts dynamically extracted from eval statements} We use SHA256 hashes of executed scripts as features in HDBSCAN to compare against our approach.
 Table~\ref{tab:static} shows that browser API sets maintain a higher accuracy than SHA256 hashes of scripts, even for scripts that are extracted out of eval statements, and would require dynamic or static analysis to acquire.